tdukart/tts-loader/README.md

 Very basic Webpack loader for text-to-speech.

-This loader uses macOS's text-to-speech functionality to generate an MP3 with the contents of a passed-in text file.
+This loader uses macOS's text-to-speech functionality to generate audio files with the contents of a passed-in text file.

 ## Requirements